 - FOSL owns the Fire Tower on a one-acre parcel around the Tower.

-- FOSL is operated by a Board of Directors with seven members serving one-year terms.
+- FOSL is operated by a Board of Directors with ten members serving one-year terms.
 Our organizational structure does not include a general membership for liability reasons; however, formal or informal participation in FOSL activities is welcome.

 Some Fire Tower History